Home » DIY Kid Activities » How To Make Oobleck Without Cornstarch

 hand pulling star cooking cutter out of oobleck.

 • My daughter loves to add toys to the Oobleck.
-On this particular day, we a playdough cookie cutter was fun to pull out of the oobleck.
+On this particular day, we pulled out a playdough cookie cutter, which was fun to play with.

 • Give your child small utensils to dig out toys.
-Or even better, hide small items in the oobleck and see if he or she can find them.
+Or even better, hide small items in the oobleck and see if they can find them.

-• Add different elements like coloring or glitter to get a different feel.
+• Add different elements, such as coloring or glitter, to achieve a distinct feel.

 Tip For Clean-Up